-Social media is where a growing number of people look for information.
-According to Pew Research, more than half (53%) of Americans prefer to get their news and insights from social platforms.1 If they’re looking for financial information, shouldn’t you be among those willing to offer it?
+It’s generally accepted that social media is where a growing number of people look for news and information.
+If they’re looking for financial information or advice, shouldn’t you be among those willing to offer it?

 Social media is here to stay, so having a presence to represent your financial advisor role may help you grow your business.
-But there are some social media best practices for financial advisors.
+But there are some social media best practices that financial advisors should keep in mind.

 1. Keep it Professional

 LinkedIn is generally considered a professional networking platform, so sharing relevant investment tips, news and information is appropriate.
 It’s advisable to keep any personal social media accounts separate from your professional LinkedIn account.